French battleship Jean Bart (1940): Operation Torch

 In return, Jean Bart fired four two-gun salvos between 07:08 and 07:19, but when the French cruiser and destroyers attempted to sortie, they laid a smoke screen that drifted and blocked observation of the American cruisers.
 Massachusetts then engaged Jean Bart and at 07:25, scored a hit that penetrated both of the French ship's armor decks and exploded in the empty magazines for the missing 152 mm guns.
-Another salvo landed close to Jean Barts bow at 07:35 and deformed the hull plating.
+Another salvo landed close to Jean Bart's bow at 07:35 and deformed the hull plating.
 Another shell struck the quay a minute later, hurling fragments of concrete that injured anti-aircraft gunners and caused additional flooding.
 At 07:37, another 406 mm shell hit the ship, passing through the funnel and striking the edge of the armor deck.
 Another shell struck the edge of the quay, punched the outer plating, and was deflected down by the armor belt.
 It then passed through the bottom of the hull, burying itself in the sea floor, where it failed to explode.
 At 08:06, another salvo struck the ship with a pair of shells.
 The first struck the operational main battery turret, pushing the front glacis down and jamming the turret, and the second hit the superfiring barbette.
 This shell broke up on impact, but fragments nevertheless damaged the armor deck.
 One more shell from Massachusetts struck the ship at 08:10 on the quarterdeck, where it penetrated the sloped armor deck and exploded in the ballast compartment, causing additional flooding in the steering compartment.